 In 1964 the Pearson government revived the question, and it was the subject of a federal-provincial conference in Charlottetown in September of that year.
-Perhaps stimulated by the centennial of the Charlottetown Conference which had led to Confederation, the delegates agreed, at least in principle, "to conclude the repatriation of the B.N.A.
-Act without delay" and "to complete a procedure for amending the Constitution of Canada based on draft legislation proposed at the Constitutional Conference of 1961, which they accepted in principle."15 No doubt many people, recalling the events of a century before, felt that it was time to complete the project for the Centennial of Confederation in 1967.
+Perhaps stimulated by the centennial of a previous Charlottetown conference, the delegates agreed, at least in principle, "to conclude the repatriation of the B.N.A.
+Act without delay" and "to complete a procedure for amending the Constitution of Canada based on the draft legislation proposed at the Constitutional Conference of 1961, which they accept in principle."14 No doubt many people, recalling the events of a century before, felt that there was time to complete the project for the centennial of Confederation in 1967.